-We hope you find the "tips" in the following pages helpful.
-Many hours of research and study evaluation, to bring this to simple easy to follow steps, were put here to save you time and effort.
+We hope you find the tips in the following pages helpful.
+Many hours of research and study evaluation were done to bring you these easy-to-follow steps, in order to save you time and effort.

 The Dr. A.T.W.
-Simmeon Weight Cure Program is just that, a "Weight Cure".
+Simeon Weight Cure Program is just that, a "Weight Cure."

-It is not a "diet program" to lose weight.
-It is not a fitness program.
-There are no food items to purchase.
-There are no psychological medications or counseling programs.
+- It is not a "diet program" to lose weight.

+- l It is not a fitness program.

+- 1 There are no food items to purchase.

+- 1 There are no psychological medications or counseling programs.

-IT IS SIMPLY WHAT IT SAYS: A WEIGHT LOSS CURE PROTOCAL
+- IT IS SIMPLY WHAT IT SAYS: A WEIGHT LOSS CURE PROTOCOL

-NOTE: in hundreds of pages of research with our research team, there was not ONE WEIGHT LOSS CURE PROGRAM found anywhere in the world to date.
-It was also interesting data that none of the other 185 weight programs promoted confidence in keeping most of the weight off, except for Simmeon.
+NOTE: in hundreds of pages of research by our research team, there was not ONE WEIGHT LOSS CURE PROGRAM found anywhere in the world to date.
+It was also interesting to note that none of the other 185 weight programs promoted confidence in keeping most of the weight off, except for Simeon's.
 He also gave the actual clinical statistics.

-These are amazing facts and almost hard to believe even with our own staff, yet they are there.
+These are amazing facts and almost hard to believe, even by our own staff; yet they exist and can now be read by you.

-Finally, it is important to keep in mind that like any other disciplined physical program, the Simmeon weight cure program will take a concentrated effort on the patient's behalf and discipline.
+Finally, it is important to keep in mind that like any other disciplined physical program, the Simeon weight cure program will take a concentrated effort on the patient's behalf and discipline.
 The difference is in the rewards!

-LOOK AT YOUR IDEAL LIFESTYLE BECAUSE YOU'RE GOING TO CREATE AN IDEAL BODYIT STARTS WITH YOU.....
+LOOK AT YOUR IDEAL LIFESTYLE BECAUSE YOU'RE GOING TO CREATE AN IDEAL BODY | IT STARTS WITH YOU